Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 Use sterilized secateurs to make a pruning cut at the base of the flowering stem to remove dead or wilted flowers.

-Although pruning seems easier, you need to keep certain in mind!
+Although pruning seems easier, you need to keep specific ideas in mind!

 - If you are pruning to address the shape of your plant, keep at least four leaves attached.

-- Furthermore, pruning a branch above a flowering bud can preserve the bud, and later you can get wonderful blooms.
+- Furthermore, pruning a branch above a flowering bud can preserve the bud, and later you can get beautiful blooms.

 - Prune from a bottom-up approach, starting from lower diseased or discolored leaves.